BrainCircuitsBehaviorLab/village/docs/source/user_guide/create.md

 /code    # Contains all task scripts and the training protocol
 ```

-The first time you run Training Village, it will automatically create a project called 'demo_project'.
+The first time you run Training Village, it will automatically create a project called `demo_project`.
 It will also clone the [follow-the-light-task](https://github.com/BrainCircuitsBehaviorLab/follow-the-light-task) repository,
 which contains a working example for a simple project.
 You can use it as a base to start creating your own tasks.

 ## Code Organization

 A training protocol consists of one or more Python scripts, each representing a task that the animals can perform.
 In addition to
-these scripts, a training script is required (called 'training_protocol.py').
+these scripts, a training script is required (called `training_protocol.py`).

 The training script is run every time a subject finishes a task and contains the logic to either advance or regress the subject in
 their training based on their performance.
 This could involve changing the animal to a different task and/or modifying the